-Back up accidents are associated with both people’ deaths/injuries and property damages.
+Back-up accidents are associated with both people’s deaths/injuries and property damages.
 According to an IIHS report, annually almost 300 people get killed, and 15,000 get injured, when hit by backing up drivers.
 Correspondingly, the figures for backing up into another vehicle, a building, and other objects are much higher.
-SUVs and small trucks top the list of vehicles, which are most often involved in such a type of accidents, while the most frequent sites for them are parking lots and residential driveways.
+SUVs and small trucks top the list of vehicles, which are most often involved in such a type of accident, while the most frequent sites for them are parking lots and residential driveways.
 Unfortunately, children under 5 and elderly people are the most vulnerable groups to back up collisions, and many of them are hit by drivers, who are their relatives or acquaintances.
 These facts show how dangerous can be even routine maneuvers, performed by drivers every single day.

 To avoid this type of collision, you should develop a couple of good driving habits, as follows:

 - Know blind spots on your vehicle.
-Obviously, you should start with adjusting your mirrors so that to reduce the very possibility of blind spots.
+Obviously, you should start with adjusting your mirrors to reduce the very possibility of blind spots.
 And sure, you need to check your mirrors each time you get in your car.
 But the truth is that blind spots depend on your vehicle’s design, and so you cannot avoid them completely.
-Keep in mind that blind spots can be found not only behind your car but also on both sides and in front of it, while their sizes vary depending on a car size (larger vehicles have larger blind spots).
+Keep in mind that blind spots can be found not only behind your car but also on both sides and in front of it, while their sizes vary depending on a car's size (larger vehicles have larger blind spots).
 You can easily detect your vehicle’s blind spots by asking someone to go around your car and watching the person through your mirrors – when you cannot see the person via the rearview mirrors, there is a blind spot.
 The image below shows where blind spots are usually hidden.

 - Turn your head.
 Resign yourself to the fact that neither rearview mirrors nor modern electronics like parking sensors or rearview cameras can guarantee that there is no one staying in a blind spot of your car.
 You should look over your shoulder or even look out of the car to make sure your blind spots are clear.
 Make it a kind of ritual you repeat each time before backing up, especially when at sites where kids can appear unexpectedly.

 - Walk around your car before backing up.
-By doing this, you will make sure that no one staying behind your car and there is no other obstacles or hidden dangers like potholes or slippery areas.
-It sounds boring, but by looking behind the car before getting in it, you can also better estimate a distance between your vehicle and the nearest object – this is especially helpful for novice drivers who haven’t developed their judgment skills yet.
+By doing this, you will make sure that no one staying behind your car and there are no other obstacles or hidden dangers like potholes or slippery areas.
+It sounds boring, but by looking behind the car before getting in it, you can also better estimate the distance between your vehicle and the nearest object – this is especially helpful for novice drivers who haven’t developed their judgment skills yet.